 - Action Girl: She defeated a Dalek with a baseball bat.

 - Allergic to Evil: In the "Remembrance of the Daleks" novelization, any sign of racism brings flashbacks to the fire in Manisha's apartment.

 - Ambiguously Gay: Very much Depending on the Writer.
 Creator Ian Briggs wrote a sexual liaison with Sabalom Glitz into her character outline, although it was never made explicit in the series.
 Other writers, like Rona Munro, intentionally wrote her as a Butch Lesbian (as much as the BBC would permit anyway).
-Ace occasionally has chemistry with male guest stars (notably Captain Soren in "The Curse of Fenric"), but it's much more common with the ladies.
+Ace occasionally has chemistry with male guest stars (notably Captain Sorin in "The Curse of Fenric"), but it's much more common with the ladies.
+In the Expanded Universe, she Really Gets Around, although she's only seen hooking up with men.
 Her TV series appearances average out to Bi the Way, which Sophie Aldred herself agrees with.

 - Anti-Hero: She's not a very mentally stable person, and she's gotten in trouble with the law before.

 - Ascended Extra: The original plan was for Ace and Glitz to leave Ice World at the end of the episode, and Ray (from "Delta And The Bannermen") would have been Seven's companion.
 When that didn't pan out, Ace became an Ascended Extra and Mel stayed with Glitz instead.
 This is also the reason Glitz knows where Ace lives — it was originally meant as Fore Shadowing.
 Word of God has it that Glitz and Ace were sleeping together and that he took her virginity.

 - Badass: She once beat up a Dalek.
 With a baseball bat.
 Inspired the Crowning Moment of Awesome trope.
 Also Action Girl, Bad Butt.